evgenyneu/evgenii.com/app/blog/_posts/2015-04-04-testing-activity-in-android-studio-tutorial-part-3.md

 </RelativeLayout>
 ```

-You will see that **didTapGreetButton** is highlighted with an error message:
+You will see that **didTapGreetButton** is highlighted and reports this error message:

 > Method didTapGreetButton is missing in 'MainActivity'...

 ### Implement didTapGreetButton method

-We will implement the `didTapGreetButton` method that will show the greeting message.
+We will now implement the last bit of code.
+It will be the `didTapGreetButton` method that will show the greeting message.

 * Expand **app > java > com.mycompany.greeter** module.
 * Open **MainActivity** class.
-* Add the following method.
+* Add the following method to it.

 ```Java
 public void didTapGreetButton(View view) {